2017 Ruth Crymes TESOL Fellowship for Graduate Study: Ju Seong (John) Lee

 You must meet all of the three conditions to be eligible for the award:

 - Must be a TESOL member

-- Must be graduate students who are currently enrolled in a TESOL or TEFL graduate program at the time of the application
+- Must be a graduate student who is currently enrolled in a TESOL or TEFL graduate program at the time of the application

 - Must plan on working on a graduate study project on a topic relevant to TESOL or TEFL for an upcoming academic year or beyond